 We aim to understand the geology, georesources, climate, hydrology and landscapes of critical regions in Africa, and to analyse how natural resources can be best harnessed for sustainable development.

-We bring together African geoscience expertise in the School of Earth and Ocean Sciences with local partners and collaborators to meet the geoscientific challenges of Africa.
+We bring together African geoscience expertise in the Earth and Environmental Sciences with local partners and collaborators to meet the geoscientific challenges of Africa.
 These challenges require cross-disciplinary solutions.